abdulghani/blissful-ignorance/notes.md

 until we reach certainty
 and the recursion happens again

-and that is where denial kicks in that's how we floats in cruelty
+and that is where denial kicks in. that's how we floats in cruelty